Pathologist Investigator Residency / Research Training Program - PIRRT

 - Meet with committee members every 6 months.

 - Complete the research year at least one year before the end of residency or fellowship training in the Department of Pathology.

 - Fully participate in a physician-scientist grantsmanship course that meets 2h/wk x 8 wks at the beginning of their research year.

-Once accepted into the residency phase of the program, the PIRRT trainee is expected to assemble a provisional advisory committee consisting of a PIRRT committee member and two other pathology faculty, and hold the first committee meeting in conjunction with the residency director by December 15 of PGY1.
+Once accepted into the residency phase of the program, the PIRRT trainee is expected to assemble a provisional advisory committee consisting of a PIRRT committee member and two other faculty members (typically in pathology, but may include potential research mentor, if already identified), and hold the first committee meeting in conjunction with the residency director by December 15 of PGY1.
 This committee is charged with assisting in the selection of a suitable research laboratory, coordinating the timing of relevant pathology rotations, and longitudinal career advice for research and the diagnostic aspects of the trainee's career, prior to, during and after the PIRRT research year.